PLEASE NOTE THAT I WON’T BE DOING SCHOOL OR LIBRARY OR BOOKSHOP VISITS THROUGHOUT 2019. I’ll update this page when I’m back in action!

-Harriet Reuter Hapgood is the author of the critically acclaimed YA novel The Square Root of Summer and a former InStyle staff writer with a journalism CV that includes BBC Radio 4, ELLE, BBC Five Live, Marie Claire, Stylist and the Sunday Times.
+I'm the author of the critically acclaimed YA novel The Square Root of Summer and the forthcoming YA novel How To Be Luminous.
+I’m a former InStyle staff writer, with a journalism CV that includes BBC Radio 4, ELLE, BBC Five Live, Marie Claire, Stylist and the Sunday Times.

 "Harriet's brilliant talk and workshop offered our students a fascinating insight into the worlds of writing and publishing and encouraged them to explore the myrid possibilities for future creative careers.
 She was charming, warm and witty and the girls really enjoyed meeting an exciting new author with such an impressive wealth of experience in both journalism and fiction writing.
 The students finished each session armed with fresh ideas and renewed enthusiasm for reading and writing!"

 - Cat O'Connor, school librarian, St Marylebone CE School